 Notes before starting:

 Reference to CA+ means foam safe CA+, normal CA+ will melt the foam!
 Normally you need to use accelerator to get the CA to set on the foam since there is nothing for it to soak into and activate.

 Epoxy is not needed in this model.
 Weight is critical and the model is designed for the thrust and flight loads.
 Weight in the rear end is bad and will require additional weight in the front of the model.

-- The coupler, spar and small parts bags are packed inside the long body tube, remove those.
-There is a wrap on the main body tube to help hold it’s shape, once the slot is cut it wants to flatten, leave that in place till you are ready to insert the wing, then remove it.
+- There is a wrap on the main body tube to help hold it’s shape, once the slot is cut it wants to flatten, leave that in place till you are ready to insert the wing, then remove it.